AltEGE/CS105-Projects/README.md

 How to Play

-Register as a new user or log in with an existing account.
+Register as a new user or login with an existing account.
 Choose Your Character:
 Select your character's gender from predefined options.
 Play Games to earn chips.